microsoft/vscode-docs/release-notes/latest.md

 ![yo code](images/0_9_0/yocode.png)

-The Yeoman generator will walk you through creating your extension prompting for the required information.
-Once the extension is created, copy the generator's output folder to a new folder under the `.vscode/extensions` folder and restart VS Code to use the new features.
+The Yeoman generator will walk you through creating your customization prompting for the required information.
+Once the generator is finished, copy the generator's output folder to a new folder under the `.vscode/extensions` folder and restart VS Code to use the new features.

-In the future you will be able to publish these extensions to an external gallery to share them with the community.
+In the future you will be able to publish these customizations to an external gallery to share them with the community.

 >**Tip:** If you want to share your customization with others in the meantime, you can simply send them a copy of the output from the generator and ask them to add it under their `.vscode/extensions` folder.